Ayomipo18/crustA/README.md

 - Go to Google cloud console, create a project and create an OAuth 2.0 Client ID.
 The credentials of the Client is what will be used below.

+- You can also follow this guide on creating a project on Google Cloud Console https://developers.google.com/workspace/guides/create-project

 - use the envexample to set up the project.
 Create a .env file and set the values using the guideline below
     - CLIENT_ID is your google cloud console project client id
     - CLIENT_SECRET is your google cloud console project client secret